kitodo/kitodo-production/docs/architecture/workflow/Diagram_template_processing/README.md

 ## Database

 Template table was modified to store reference to Workflow table.
-Additionaly Task table has a column workflowCondition, which stores information about posisble conditions defined in gateways.
+Additionaly Task table has a column workflowCondition, which stores information about possible conditions defined in gateways.